 NewRelic::Rack::AgentHooksmiddleware to your stack.

 Cross application tracing can be controlled by a configuration flag.
+As of version 8.0.0 of the Ruby agent, the default for

 The external measurement (from the calling application) will always be larger than the internal measurement (from the called application).
 The external measurement is collected by New Relic's instrumentation of the HTTP client library (such as Net::HTTP).
 The internal measurement is taken by New Relic's instrumentation of the web framework (such as Rails) in the called application.